Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Soraypampa – Salkantay Pass – Huayracpunku – Chaullay

 After breakfast at 06:00 am, we will start the most difficult part of the trek.
-First we will reach the small village Salkantay Pampa and then follow the left side of the snowy peaks of Umantay.
+First, we will reach the small village of Salkantay Pampa and then follow the left side of the snowy peaks of Umantay.
 Around 10:00 am, we reach the highest point of the trek (4600 m.a.s.l.).
 At this point, we will take some time to appreciate the most spectacular views of the mountains and the imposing snowy peaks of the Salkantay (6264 m.a.s.l.).

 We then continue our hike to an area called Huayracmachaywhere and enjoy our lunch.
-After a short rest we will keep hiking for approximately 3 hours and then arrive at our campsite in the bottom of beautiful Chaullay Valley (2920 m.a.s.l.).
+After a short rest, we will keep hiking for approximately 3 hours and then arrive at our campsite at the bottom of beautiful Chaullay Valley (2920 m.a.s.l.).
 As you will discover – this valley is the doorway to the cloud forest and the jungle!
 At our campsite, we will recover from the hike with a hot coca tea and then rest until dinner at 07:00 pm.

 Meals: Breakfast, Lunch, Dinner